cleargif/jq-element-revealer/README.md

 ## GruntJS

+    grunt serve

-The full monty. jshint, creats the dist and demo folders, builds the demo site, runs watch on almost everything.
+The full monty.
+It does: jshint, creates the dist and demo folders, builds the demo site, runs watch on almost everything.
 Needs a tidy up but will get there.

 Only make changes in `src` folder

-    grunt serve

 ## Examples
 _(Coming soon)_